 Welcome to JetSetting Fools, here you will find our best travel tips for destinations worldwide.
 Some of the links on this site are Affiliate Links and if you use them to make a purchase, we may earn a commission.
 For more information, read our Disclosure Policy.

 Cape Town’s Table Mountain sits majestically in the background – to be marveled at in its enormity on clear days and in wonder on overcast days when the South Easter winds create the ‘tablecloth,’ shrouding the plateaued top in clouds.
 But the best way to experience one of the most famous mountains in Africa is from the top of it.
-The Table Mountain elevation of the plateau is 1,067m – and the view from Table Mountain is simply spectacular.
-Visitors can complete a strenuous Table Mountain hike – or swiftly arrive to the plateau using the Table Mountain cable car.
+The Table Mountain elevation at the plateau is 3500ft (1,067m) – and the view from Table Mountain is simply spectacular.
+Visitors to Cape Town, South Africa can complete a strenuous Table Mountain hike – or swiftly arrive to the plateau using the Table Mountain Cable Car.

 Table Mountain Cable Car or Table Mountain Hike?

 There are many Table Mountain activities, but most visitors either choose walking up Table Mountain or riding the table top mountain cable car.
 There are several Table Mountain hike routes that lead to the top, but we were a little uncertain about hiking Table Mountain without a guide (more on Table Mountain guided hikes at the end of the post!).
 Although Table Mountain routes are clearly shown on the Table Mountain hiking trails map, we felt a table top mountain hike exceeded our level of comfort – as we had not packed hiking gear for our trip.
 The Cape Town Table Mountain cable car provides an easy and quick way to the top…no trekking gear required!

 Before you go to the cable car to Table Mountain in Cape Town, there are a few things you should know.

 Table Mountain Cable Car Prices